smile-pi/smile-portal/README.md

     ALL ALL=NOPASSWD: /bin/date

+#### NOTE

+If you want to access Futon (couchdb admin) from the network when you're connected to SMILE pi

+type in `ssh -L15984:127.0.0.1:5984 pi@192.168.12.1`

+Then in a browser, while connected to the SMILE wifi, go to: `http://localhost:15984/_utils/`

 #### NOTE THIS CURRENTLY ISN'T WORKING, BUT IT'S CLOSE!

 To delete all data (when making a fresh plug) open a console windows in Chrome and copy-paste the following code into the console:
 ```
 var couchUrl = "";